 As an early gift, here’s a preview of the Texture Cache Rewrite’s progress:

 And that’s all folks!
 Thank you so much for reading, and see you all in the next progress report!
-Thanks RodrigoTR and GG for the pics!
+Thanks GG for the pics!